Prelude to the Battle

 In April, Union troops of Brigadier General Jacob D. Cox’s District of Kanawha entered Mercer County via Flat Top Mountain and threatened the East Tennessee & Virginia Railroad.
 Soldiers commanded by Colonel Rutherford B. Hayes drove Confederate defenders back to the county seat at Princeton.
 On May 1, as the Federals continued their advance, the Rebels burned the town before withdrawing.
 The Yankees passed through Princeton and on to Giles County, where they occupied Pearisburg for a few days.

 On May 10, the Confederates counterattacked and drove the Federals back to Princeton.
 The Army of East Kentucky, commanded by Brigadier General Humphrey Marshall, then reinforced the Rebels.
-On May 16, the Confederates drove the Union soldiers out of Princeton and established a line on Pigeon Roost, a ridge south of town.
+On May 16, the Confederates drove the Union soldiers out of Princeton.
+They then established a line overlooking Princeton on Pigeon Roost, a ridge south of town.

 Aftermath of the Battle